Scientists use collaborative research methods in Nuu-chah-nulth COVID study

 A total of 43 “co-creation meetings” were held, and 12 of the 14 Nuu-chah-nulth nations entered collaborative agreements, which would define how research activities would be conducted within each community, said Boyer.

 Among the major agreement’s developed was the blood sampling protocol, which would appoint a biospecimen guardian to oversee samples.
-The specimens were collected to measure antibodies, processed, stored, shipped, and repatriated appropriately, shared Boyd.
+The specimens were collected to measure antibodies, processed, stored, shipped, and repatriated appropriately, shared Boyer.

 Throughout the project a total of 50 data collection events were held, shared Boyer.
 Thirteen of these took place in Port Alberni, Nanaimo, Campbell River, Victoria, and Vancouver, while the remaining 37 meetings were held in Nuu-chah-nulth communities.